Terminally ill mum with donor baby asks brother to raise daughter, two

 Emma had surgery in November 2022 to remove the tumour - followed by radiotherapy and chemotherapy.

-But was told that she had exhausted all treatment options and given just two years to live after the tumour grew back.
+But was told that she had exhausted all treatment options and given just two years to live.

 She is now thinking about her daughter’s future without her and has asked her brother, Andrew, 44, a mechanical engineer and his wife, Jessica, a chartered environmental engineer, 43, to raise Alice.